IOCCC image by Matt Zucker

 You should consider how your submission looks in each of the above tests.
 You should ask yourself if your submission remains obscure after it has been ‘cleaned up’ by the C pre-processor and a C beautifier.

 Your submission need not pass all of the above tests.
 In certain cases, a test is not important.
-Entries that compete for the ‘strangest/most creative source layout’ need not do as well as others in terms of their algorithm.
-On the other hand, given two such entries, we are more inclined to pick the submission that does something interesting when it’s executed.
+Submissions that compete for the ‘strangest/most creative source layout’ need not do as well as others in terms of their algorithm.
+On the other hand, given two such submissions, we are more inclined to pick the submission that does something interesting when it’s executed.

 We try to avoid limiting creativity in our rules.
 As such, we leave the contest open for creative rule interpretation.
 As in real life programming, interpreting a requirements document or a customer request is important.
 For this reason, we often award ‘Best abuse of the rules’ or ‘Worst abuse of the rules’ or some variation to a submission that illustrates this point in an ironic way.

-We do realize that there are holes in the rules, and invite entries to attempt to exploit them.
-We will award ‘Worst abuse of the rules’ or ‘Best abuse of the rules’ or some variation and then plug the hole next year.
+We do realize that there are holes in the rules, and invite submitters to attempt to exploit them.
+We may award ‘Worst abuse of the rules’ or ‘Best abuse of the rules’ or some variation and then plug the hole next year.

 When we do need to plug a hole in the IOCCC rules or IOCCC guidelines, we will attempt to use a very small plug, if not smaller.
 Or, maybe not. :-)